wesbos/es6-articles/42 - ESLint Plugins.md

 ```
 Like before, you can run ESLint against your markdown files using something like `eslint *.md` to look at all of your markdown files in a specific directory.

-Using that `*.md` is something called "glob pattern" if you have ever used gulp-matching or any other sort of matching, you can pass a list of `*.md`, or `*.js`, or `*.html` or whatever.
+Using that `*.md` is something called "glob pattern".
+If you have ever used gulp-matching or any other sort of matching, you can pass a list of `*.md`, or `*.js`, or `*.html` or whatever.
 You can also pass it `--ext`.
 If you wanted to know all of the options for ESLint, simply type `eslint --help` and it will give you a list of all of the possible ways where you can search for different kinds of extensions, and pass it a specific ESLint file.

 Those are plugins.
 Take a look through it and see which plugins probably work best with your workflow, but those are the two that you probably will run into at some point, and they're very helpful to use.